Carlos Monzón: Retirement

 Monzón retired after the second Valdez fight defense.
 His record stood at 87 wins, only three losses, nine draws and one no contest.
 Of his wins, 59 came by knockout.
 All three of his losses were on points, early in his career, and were all avenged.
 In 2003, he was named by the Ring Magazine as one of the 100 greatest punchers of all time.
-On the independent computer-based ranking of boxrec.com, he is listed as the second best middleweight boxer of all time.
+As of May 2023, BoxRec ranks Monzon as the fifth greatest fighter of all time, pound for pound.

 Always known for his overhand right, following Monzón's victory over Mantequilla Nápoles, Angelo Dundee said: "Monzón is the complete fighter.
 He can box, he can hit, he can think, and he is game all the way."

 Before retirement, in 1974, he starred in La Mary, a hit movie directed by Daniel Tinayre.
 After retirement, he participated as an actor in a couple of Argentine movies, which were not very successful, and TV shows.

 A monument to him stands in Santa Fe, Argentina.